 def wloop_exp(): i=1 while(i<=8): print(i) i=i+1 else: print("While loop ends") wloop_exp()

-Infinite while loop is a such a loop which doesn’t have the update statement.
+The infinite while loop is such a loop that doesn’t have the update statement or the while condition is always true.
 So now read the following portion of Iterative Statements Python Class 11 to understand it.